rorevillaca/monopoly/README.md

   <img src="payback_w_prob_no_b.png" />
 </p>

 Note that with no buildings, the payback of the properties takes a large number of turns.
-This reflects the low rent associated to empty properties and means that the game would never end if no houses were built.
+This reflects the low rent associated with empty properties and means that the game would never end if no houses were built.

 Adding hotels to the analysis results in some interesting insights.
 Between 23 and 45 turns, all investments pay off except for the Mediterranean Avenue, which takes 20 additional dice rolls.
 The differences between properties are quite clear: the ones belonging to the red, orange, green, and blue groups present important advantages over the rest of the colors.
 It is once again important to note that blue and green ones are pricier, requiring a more significant initial investment to obtain the calculated earnings.